Got a minute to help? Take our quick website survey>

 - Hang a bird feeder outside a window.
 If there's space, you could build a small wooden nesting box on a tree or under a windowsill.

 - Try birdwatching.
 You don't need any special equipment.
 See the RSPB website for more information on feeding, sheltering and watching birds.

 - Try pet-sitting or dog walking.
 Offer to be a pet sitter in your local neighbourhood, volunteer to walk dogs for an animal shelter, or ask to borrow a friend's dog for occasional evening or weekend walks.

-Being outside, feeding rabbits, talking to the donkeys, ‘socialising’ goats and looking after sick lambs is incredibly grounding, no matter what my state of mind... being outside getting muddy in all weathers, breathing fresh air, proudly talking to visitors about the animals and being part of the seasonal cycle of a farm has been life-changing.
+Being outside, feeding rabbits, talking to the donkeys and looking after sick lambs.
+It's incredibly grounding, no matter what my state of mind.
+Getting muddy in all weathers, breathing fresh air.
+Proudly talking to visitors about the animals and being part of the seasonal cycle of a farm.
+It's been been life-changing.